Candied Carrots

 Why We Love This Side Dish

-FOOLPROOF - If you're looking for an easy side dish.
-You will love these easy glazed carrots recipes.
+FOOLPROOF – If you’re looking for an easy side dish.
+You will love these easy glazed carrot recipes.
 Forget about your vegetable peeler.
 No pesky peeling or chopping is required.
-Next, toss the baby into the honey-sugar glaze, roast, toss again, and you're done.
+Next, toss the baby into the honey-sugar glaze, roast, toss again, and you’re done.
 You can file this side dish under easy recipes!

 INGREDIENTS – This recipe is all about simple ingredients.
 And especially while food prices are sky-high, this side dish won’t break the bank.
 Chances are that you’ll already have everything in your fridge and pantry!